icebert04/icebert04.github.io/_posts/2018-2-9-run-it's-the-germans.md

 Germany has a lot of contribution to the world but the only thing that comes to mind of the people is just....
 HITLER or Heil Hitler!

 I'm glad I got to meet Johannes and Janina.
 They certainly prove me and my family that Germans are nice!
 They are just misunderstood... that's all.
-Did you know that.... "**Eierschalensollbruchstellenverursacher**" is exatly a German word.
+Did you know that.... "**Eierschalensollbruchstellenverursacher**" is exactly a German word.
 Google it and you will see.
 Germans are very direct.
 They cut the small talk and say it straight.
 It just to show that they are not hypocrites and they will tell you straight from their heart.

+Until now, we still communicate with our German friends through our social media channels.
+Johannes is back in school and is busy building a plane type drone.
+While is Janinan is thinking of going back to Thailand to help and volunteer with the Save Elephant Foundation.
+The future looks bright for these young stalwarts.

+The Germans are coming!
+Sure, we would run.
+But not away from them but towards them.
+We will go to Berlin if given a chance in a heartbeat.
+Germany is not only consist of architectural treasures and fascinating views.
+The people living in it are even more genuine!